netscaler/netscaler-k8s-ingress-controller/canary/README.md

 #### Deploy a sample application for canary

-This example shows how to run the canary deployment of a sample application using Citrix ADC-Integrated Canary Deployment Solution.
-In this example, Citrix ADC CPX, MPX, or VPX is deployed as an Ingress device for a GKE cluster.
-Citrix ADC generates the performance metrics required for canary analysis.
+This example shows how to run the canary deployment of a sample application using Netscaler-Integrated Canary Deployment Solution.
+In this example, Netscaler CPX, MPX, or VPX is deployed as an Ingress device for a GKE cluster.
+Netscaler generates the performance metrics required for canary analysis.

 **Prerequisites**